signavio/tech-blog/_posts/2017-02-08-dealing-with-client-legacy.md

 # Introduction
 Hey there!
-I'm Phil and I'm the Product Manager for Signavio Workflow.
+I’m Phil and I’m the Product Manager for Signavio Workflow.
 To boost my credibility I'd like to mention that I started out as a front-end developer and still add my 2 cents in the my team.
 As a Product Manager I want my product to be top-notch with an up-to-date stack so that: